-- The % of investments that comply with the Investment Manager's policy on assessing breaches of United Nations Global Compact Principles for Business. - The % of investments that comply with the business activity- based exclusions. - The % of holdings voted. - The Fund's WACI is lower than the Index. - The % of investments that satisfactorily meet the qualitative assessment against the Impact, Ambition and Trust ('IAT') framework.
+- The % of investments that comply with the Investment Manager's policy on assessing breaches of United Nations Global Compact Principles for Business. - The % of investments that comply with the business activity-based exclusions. - The % of holdings voted.

 Data sources and processing